Active Time: 20 minutes

 Season generously with salt and pepper.
 Place in the upper right cooking zone of your Suvie.

 Drain and rinse 1 can of black beans.
 Combine in a Suvie pan with the remaining tomato sauce (about ⅓ cup), 1 packet of Sazon seasoning, and ¼ cup of water.

 Add the long grain white rice to the starch pan and season with 2 tsp salt.
 Place in the lower right cooking zone.

 Wrap the flour tortillas in aluminum foil.
 Place in the lower left zone.

 Fill the reservoir and enter the Slow Cook settings on your Suvie.
 Set to cook now or schedule.

 Slow Cook Settings

-Stir the butter into the polenta and adjust the seasoning to taste with salt and pepper.
-Return to Suvie to keep warm.
+Stir together, season to taste with salt and pepper, and cover to keep warm.